 And in 2014, the UK's Department of the Environment, Food and Rural Affairs (DEFRA) announced a ban on feeding chickens (and other farm animals) any form of animal protein, or (in the case of mealworms) insects which may have been fed on animal protein.

-Imported mealworms aren't inspected, so there's no way of knowing whether or not they have been fed on natural produce, such as vegetables, or other such as animal products - even styrofoam.
+Imported mealworms aren't inspected, so there's no way of knowing whether or not they have been fed on natural produce, such as vegetables, or other such as animal products.
+It's known that even styrofoam has been used to feed mealworms in some countries, to keep costs to a minimum.

 So DEFRA stated: